gilbert200261/random-MEME-generator/README.md

 # RANDOM MEME GENERATOR

 Meme generator is a website to interact with clickable button to generate a new meme from free API.
 It has voting buttons for funny or not funny memes.
 A chart to show percentage of the funny and not funny memes.
+You can right click on image to save image.

 PROJECT FEATURES